Image Description Elements

 For completion of a type description, there could be several other

 optional attributes and child elements.
-The type
+The type element supports a

-plethora of optional attributes, some of these are only relevant for
+plethora of optional attributes; some of these are only relevant for

 useful for nearly all build types and will be covered next: